25 Most Futuristic U.S. Colleges and Universities

 Clemson University

-The massive studious unite the students of architecture and arts in the Lee Hall College of Architecture’s latest building at Clemson University.
+The massive studious unites the students of architecture and arts in the Lee Hall College of Architecture’s latest building at Clemson University.
 This structure holds students from various degree programs in construction science, art, architecture, and landscape architecture.

 The project’s outcome became the primary principle that created the bedrock for interdisciplinary education at Lee Hall.